-- Each of our directors have served in senior leadership positions across various industries such as healthcare, hospitality, and real estate. - Experience includes the positions of Chief Executive Officer, Executive Vice President, Chairman, Governor of Virginia, Secretary of US Treasury, and US Senator. - Mix of director tenure, skills, and background that provides a balance of experience and institutional knowledge with diversity of thought and perspective.
+- Each of our directors have served in senior leadership positions across various industries such as healthcare, hospitality, real estate, and transportation. - Experience includes the positions of Chief Executive Officer, Executive Vice President, Chairman, Governor of Virginia, US Senator, and Chief Real Estate and Corporate Sustainability Officer. - Mix of director tenure, skills, and background that provides a balance of experience and institutional knowledge with diversity of thought and perspective.